bitscoid/nginx-php-lite/README.md

     docker run -p 80:80 -v ~/app:/var/www/bits bitscoid/nginx-php-lite

 ## Configuration
-In [config/](config/) you'll find the default configuration files for Nginx, PHP and PHP-FPM.
+In nginx and php directory you'll find the default configuration files for Nginx, PHP and PHP-FPM.
 If you want to extend or customize that you can do so by mounting a configuration file in the correct folder;

 Nginx Configuration: